jupyterhub/jupyterhub/docs/source/index.rst

 take a look at them before continuing with the configuration of the broad original system of `JupyterHub`_.
 As of now, you can find two main cases:

-1. `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution is suitable if you need small amount of users (0-100) and single server with a simple environment.
+1. `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution is suitable if you need a small number of users (0-100) and a single server with a simple environment.
-2. `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ allows you to deploy dynamic servers on cloud if you need even more users.
+2. `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ allows you to deploy dynamic servers on the cloud if you need even more users.

 Four subsystems make up JupyterHub:

 * a **Hub** (tornado process) that is the heart of JupyterHub
-* a **configurable http proxy** (node-http-proxy) that receives the requests from the client's browser
+* a **configurable HTTP proxy** (node-http-proxy) that receives the requests from the client's browser
 * multiple **single-user Jupyter notebook servers** (Python/IPython/tornado) that are monitored by Spawners
 * an **authentication class** that manages how users can access the system